 What you can expect when working with me

-I am a strong believer that there is no such thing as a ‘one size fits all’ approach to Search Engine Optimisation.
+I am a strong believer that there is no such thing as a ‘one size fits all’ approach to SEO in Brisbane.
 Every website and vertical is unique which is why I don’t offer SEO packages or campaign road maps, but rather prioritise the work required based on my findings in the initial onsite audit.
-Below is an overview of some typical elements of a successful SEO campaign however this list is by no mean exhaustive and will be tailored to meet the specific needs of your website.
+Below is an overview of some typical elements of a successful SEO Brisbane campaign however this list is by no mean exhaustive and will be tailored to meet the specific needs of your website.

 Conducting a technical SEO audit for Brisbane businesses requires hours of meticulous analysis and interpretation in order to diagnose the most important elements that require further attention.
 Whilst some agencies simply slap their logo on an auto generated report, I take the time to thoroughly examine every technical aspect of your website to provide a comprehensive list of recommendations that I believe will achieve the best possible results in the shortest period of time.

 Paying a Brisbane SEO for a onsite recommendations only to then be pointed in the direction of the nearest web developer to implement them is one of the most common complaints I come across in the industry.
 In most cases these recommendations are not technically complex to action which is why I offer implementation as part of my service.
 Having experience in a variety of popular CMS’s including WordPress, Magento, Shopify and Big Commerce means I can potentially save you thousands on development fees for simple onsite changes.
 In the rare case I don’t have the technical expertise to provide this, I can recommend cost effective solutions from my network of contacts.